- How does the user groupware operate ?

 - configure the groupware.

 Configuring the groupware consists in creating users and groups, associating the users with the groups and managing the rights granted to each user (or group) on each site page.
 The rights can be defined for the menu options, for the groups of controls and for the controls.
-The supervisor can gray these elements, or make them inactive or invisible.
+The supervisor can gray out these elements, make them inactive or invisible.
 These configurations have priority over any configuration defined in the program.

-Note: All user information and rights are stored in HFSQL format data files..
+Remark: All user information and rights are stored in HFSQL format data files..

 Implementing the user groupware